-- 4.5.7 A variety of health data sources (see Welsh Government 'Key Health Statistics for Wales' 2012; Wales Health Survey 2011) report issues surrounding lifestyle habits including smoking, alcohol use and obesity.
-Whilst these are not of direct relevance to the programme, travel to work, the working environment, access to space and recreation, reductions in stress levels, living conditions and so on are undoubtedly factors that relate to the types of interventions envisaged here. - 4.5.8 Of more direct relevance is the Index of Multiple Deprivation data for access to the 'physical environment', which is defined in terms of air quality and risk - of flooding.
-Whilst much of East Wales is considered to be relatively free from flood risk and from exposure to low air quality, there are areas such as the Dee estuary, and parts of the coast where this is problematic (figure 3). - 4.5.9 Access to essential services such as education and health are of concern to some remote communities.
-The trend towards the centralisation of public services in order to deliver financial efficiency will need to consider where new development can best be located.
+- 4.5.7 A variety of health data sources49 report issues surrounding lifestyle habits including smoking, alcohol use and obesity.
+Whilst these are not of direct relevance to the Programme, travel to work, the working environment, access to space and recreation, reductions in stress levels, living conditions and so on are undoubtedly factors that relate to the types of interventions that it envisages. - 4.5.8 Of more direct relevance is the Index of Multiple Deprivation50 data for access to the 'physical environment' (figure 4), which is defined in terms of air quality and risk of flooding.
+Much of West Wales is considered to be relatively free from flood risk and from exposure to low air quality, although this varies locally. - 4.5.9 Access to essential services such as education and health are of concern to some remote communities.
+The trend public towards the centralisation of services in order to deliver financial efficiency will need to consider where new development can best be located.
 Services must be accessible to as many people as possible, and if a low carbon future is to be envisaged, would need to be accessible by public transport.
+Changes in climate adverse leading to more conditions may make it impossible to access centralised education/health services for those living anywhere other than in their immediate vicinity, and may also make it difficult for employees to travel to work where there are long journeys involved.